-1. INTRODUCTION
+I. INTRODUCTION

-The contamination of radio astronomical measurements by manmade Radio Frequency Interference (RFI) is becoming an increasingly serious problem and therefore the application of interference mitigation techniques is essential.
-Most current techniques address impulsive or intermittent interference and are based on timefrequency detection and blanking, using a single sensor [1, 2] or multiple sensors [3].
-A start has been made in applying adaptive filtering techniques using a reference signal [4-6].
+THE contamination of radio astronomical measurements by man-made radio frequency Interference (RFI) is becoming an increasingly serious problem and therefore the application of interference mitigation techniques is essential.
+Most current techniques address impulsive or intermittent interference and are based on time-frequency detection and blanking, using a single sensor [1], [2] or multiple sensors [3].
+A start has been made in applying adaptive filtering techniques using a reference signal [4]-[6].

 In this paper, we investigate the efficacy of multichannel spatial filtering for the removal of continuously present radio interference such as TV signals, radio broadcasts, or the GPS satellite system.
-The proposed technique applies to interferometric radio telescope arrays such as the Westerbork Synthesis Radio Telescope (WSRT) in the Netherlands, the Very Large Array (VLA) in the USA, or future massive phased array telescopes, such as the Square Kilometer Array (SKA) currently in design.
+The proposed technique applies to interferometric radio telescope arrays such as the Westerbork synthesis radio telescope (WSRT) in The Netherlands, the very large array (VLA) in the USA, or future massive phased array telescopes, such as the square kilometer array (SKA) currently in design.
+Initial results on spatial filtering specifically for the purpose of astronomical imaging were published in [7]; this letter presents a refinement which is more generally applicable.